liemwellys/K-Means-R-FromScratch/README.md

-# K-Means Algorithm From Scratch using R programming language
+# K-Means Clustering Algorithm From Scratch using R Rrogramming Language
 K-Means Clustering code from scratch using R programming language.

 ## Required Packages